department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-plan.md

 This research is planned within the context of the Public Websites team and the larger Unauthenticated crew, but it may also provide insights for the Authenticated teams and overall website information architecture.

 ## Research questions
-- How do Veterans accomplish a list of top 10 tasks?
+- How do Veterans accomplish a list of 10 common tasks?
   - Where do they typically start?
 (Google/Facebook/MHV/eBenefits/contact center call or email/VA.gov)
   - If not using VA.gov, why? (e.g., don't know about it, too hard to use)
   - What do they typically do on VA.gov?
 What tools have they tried using?
-    - Search (in header)?
+    - Search (in header)
-    - Benefit Hubs (mega-menu dropdowns)?
+    - Benefit Hubs (mega-menu dropdowns)
     - Other header links (About VA, Find a VA Location, Contact us)
-    - 4 white quadrants?
+    - 4 white quadrants
-    - Topics below the photos?
+    - Topics below the photos
-    - 3 red/blue buttons below the topics?
+    - 3 red/blue buttons below the topics
     - Links below the 3 red/blue buttons
-    - Footer links?
+    - Footer links
+    - Resources & Support
-    - Resources & Support?
-Find a Form?
-Find a Location?
-Find Yellow Ribbon school?
+    - Find a Form
 - Do they find what they're looking for?
 If not, what were they looking for?
 - What pain points are there in terms of findability and usage?
 - What works well?
 - Are there any differences for desktop vs. mobile users?
+- Are there any differences for users of assistive technology?
 - Are there any differences for people who have used VA.gov before vs. haven't used it?
 - Do Veterans read/notice/click/comment on the banner content on the home page?